OpenFodder/openfodder/index.md

 The game is military-themed and based on shooting action but with a strategy game-style control system.
 The player directs troops through numerous missions, battling enemy infantry, vehicles and installations.

 ### Requirements
-While Open Fodder is packaged with two demos, the full game requires the retail release available from [GOG](https://www.gog.com/game/cannon_fodder), or the data extracted from the Amiga version using the [WHDLoad](http://www.whdload.de/games/CannonFodder.html) installer.
+While Open Fodder is packaged with four demos, the full game requires the retail release available from [GOG](https://www.gog.com/game/cannon_fodder), or the data extracted from the Amiga version using [SOS_Unpacker](https://github.com/OpenFodder/SOS_Unpacker/releases) or the [WHDLoad](http://www.whdload.de/games/CannonFodder.html) installer.

 ### Downloads

 #### Windows
 The latest release of Open Fodder is available [here](https://github.com/OpenFodder/openfodder/releases)

-#### Windows Map Editor
+#### Campaign/Map Editor
-The latest release of the Map Editor is available [here](https://github.com/OpenFodder/editor/releases)
+The latest release of the editor is available [here](https://github.com/OpenFodder/editor/releases)

 #### Unix/Linux
 Ports for OpenBSD and RetroPie are available, and the game should compile on most *nix distributions